Judging Panel Criteria for selection of the Judging Panel and procedures of Judging Panel

 - A non-disclosure agreement (NDA) to prevent the disclosure of the deliberations of the Judging Panel, except to announce the final decisions for each category; and

-- The procedures for the The International ICT Awards Philippines Judging Panel deliberations and for appeals.
+- The procedures for the International ICT Awards Philippines Judging Panel deliberations and for appeals.

-- Potential members will be invited jointly by CanCham and IBPAP.
+- Potential members will be proposed by CanCham.

-- Final selection of members shall be approved by CanCham and IBPAP in accordance with their internal approval procedures.
+- Final selection of members shall be approved by CanCham with the concurrence of the Title Sponsors in accordance with their internal approval procedures.

 Procedures for Judging Panel